Square Bill Crankbaits: Must-Have Best Reaction Bites

 Flooded Brush and Shallow Timber

-Flooded brush and standing timber can be productive when the fish are tight to cover.
-A square bill helps you probe these areas without constantly hanging up, especially if you manage your cast angle and retrieve carefully.
+Flooded brush and standing timber are excellent when bass are tight to cover.
+A square bill can probe these areas without constant hang-ups, provided you control your cast angle and retrieval speed.
+In this kind of cover, patience and accuracy matter more than aggression.

 Line